 [Section 7 amended by No. 49 of 1996 s.
 64.]

-8. Power to prescribe fee
+8. Fees payable by people authorised to fish, prescription of

 (1) Where a fisheries adjustment scheme is established the Governor may, for the purposes of that scheme, by regulation impose a fee payable by the holder of an authorisation that authorises fishing in a fishery to which the scheme applies.

 (2A) Without limiting the Interpretation Act 1984 section 45, regulations made for the purposes of subsection (1) in relation to a voluntary fisheries adjustment scheme may provide —